sf-wdi-26/modules/w03/d03/m1-merge-sort/readme.md

 -  A merge function that takes two arrays as parameters, looks at the the first elements of the two lists, and assembles a resulting list based on the two lists 'zipped' together by pushing the lowest to highest valued elements.
 The `merge` function **is not recursive**.

 ##Drill
-Pseudocode your own implimentation of `mergeSort`
+Pseudocode your own implementation of `mergeSort`